 If you’re shooting at a spare, it is not time for evaluating the previous strike shot.
 You can do that back in the settee while you’re waiting for your next shot after you make your spare.

 By delaying strike shot adjustment thoughts, you will keep your focus on what’s in front of you, so you can go about making the spare and avoid mental lapses resulting in an open frame.

 You likely work on your physical game regularly while diagnosing your lane play, but how often do you work on your mental game?
 Letting your training kick in and bowl with natural instincts without overthinking is a formula for success in bowling.

-Check out more mental game videos from our expert coaches that will help improve and prepare you for your next competition.
+Check out more mental game videos from our expert coaches that will help you improve and prepare for your next competition.